vincezipparro/Cognition-Deploy-Tool/README.md

 # Cognition-Deploy-Tool
-Simple GUI to handle Cognition Test Deploys
+Deploy GUI Tool I created for deploying dev branches to our staging environment.